yimuchen/SiPMCalibControl/docs/install.md

 docker image.
 Do **not** include this flag unless you know what you are doing.
 The first run of this program would be slow as it is generating the docker image.
 Subsequent runs should only upload changes made by the user and recompile the repository code if needed.
+For the initial setup from a clean install, the docker image generating is expected to take about 40-50 minutes to fully complete.
 Once the program is complete, you should be greeted with a bash prompt, where you can execute the main program:

 ```bash
 python3 control.py     # For starting interactive CLI